How to Make Teriyaki Sauce

 And let’s be friends on Pinterest!
 I’m always pinning tasty recipes!

-An easy homemade Teriyaki Sauce with sweet and spicy flavors and a thick, rich texture.
-You'll use this in stir-fries, on grilled meats, and for appetizers!
+An easy recipe for how to make Teriyaki Sauce.
+You'll use this sweet and spicy glaze in stir-fries, on grilled meats, and for appetizers!

 - 1/2 cup soy sauce